 What is the difference between a traditional accounting firm and a cloud-based accounting firm?

-There is a lot of industry buzz about cloud-based accounting firms.
-We’ve sold a few of them and I must admit, they can be kind of mysterious and exciting.
-However, when you look very closely at them, they really aren’t very different from most traditional firms.
-The fundamentals are very much the same.
+There is a lot of industry buzz about cloud-based accounting firms, but the fundamentals are very much the same.
 Practices still need knowledgeable staff and great clients in order to thrive.
+Good technology just improves an already good business.

 So, what’s the crucial difference?
-Cloud systems do a better job of allowing practices to automate processes while doing more for clients because of the superior quality of tools available on SAAS platforms.
-For a deeper dive on this, listen to our podcast with Blake Oliver.
-These key advantages will accelerate over time.
+Cloud systems do a better job of allowing practices to automate processes while doing more for clients because of the superior quality of tools available on SAAS platforms; and as mentioned, Cloud based accounting firms are more saleable and scalable.

-What are the key opportunities offered by going cloud-based?
+What are the key future opportunities offered by going to the cloud?

-The software is going to get better.
+The software and solutions are only going to get better.
 The improvements will likely accelerate and the ability to niche will also accelerate within the industry.
 The opportunity to increase efficiency through automation and to therefore better utilize talent from anywhere are major advantages of these tools.
+This will give cloud-based accounting firms a considerable and growing competitive advantage.

 What software won’t do